Are you concerned about your privacy on social media as a dietitian in private practice?

 Things to be careful about posting:

-- Expensive shit.
 Same thing that applies to weapons also applies to your fancy gadgets.
 The reality is, your home address might be out there somewhere on the Internet.
-Do you want your stuff stolen?
-No?
-Ok, cool, then stop bragging about it to the entire world.
 Always lock your house and your car.
 All I know about home security is that it’s pretty easy for a burglar to get into your house if your window unit AC is not properly secured.
 Make sure that thing isn’t another entryway into your home.

-- Photos, in general.
 Anything that gives away your location (in the background, in the metadata).
 Freak yourself out by listening to this podcast about the metadata in your photos.
-Learn how to remove the geotag from photos.
+Learn how to remove the geo-tags from photos.

 What posts have you recently ‘liked?’
 Remember, other people can see these things.
 It’s not just about what you post, what you ‘like’ can tell people a lot about who you are.
 If you ‘like’ a bunch of pictures with firearms… chances are you might own one yourself.
 If you ‘like’ a bunch of pictures of hot, half naked chicks, your girlfriend can probably see it.
 Just sayin’… a stalker is going to do his/her homework on you and extrapolate from there.